 - Swim: Squid swim through the water backward.
 Octopus do this too, but also tend to use two tentacles to walk along the seafloor (as their arms are more fliexble).

 - Size: Squid are generally bigger than octopi.

 - Intelligence: Squid are throught to be less intelligent that octopi, although they are still both intelligent animals.

 - Habitat: Squid tend to prefer open ocean to live in, whilst octoposes prefer seafloor dens as their home.

 We’ll explore these differences and interesting facts about each ocean creature more below.

 The term “squid” is used to describe a type of soft-bodied molluscs.
 They are cephalopods of the Decapodiformes superorder.
 Squid are known for their rapid swimming ability, use of jet propulsion, and ability to actively hunt prey.
 They are also quite intelligent.
 Their natural predators include sharks, seabirds, sperm whales, and seals.

 They are consumed by people around the world and are particularly valued in Japanese commercial fisheries and in the Mediterranean.

 Squids have elongated tubular bodies, unlike most octopi, and shorter heads.
-There are eyes on either side and ten arms.
+There are eyes on either side and ten arms and an internal skeleton.
 Two of which are feeding tentacles and are longer and slimmer than the other eight.
 There have been examples in which a squid while using its feeding tentacles, has been able to strangle a shark.

 Squid range in length from two inches long all the way up to an incredible sixty-five feet in length.
 They use their beak in order to eat the prey they catch, tearing it up into smaller bites and making it easier to consume.